bvanburensky/SFDCPowerScripts-Code-Data-Sync/README.md

 * -sObjectFile2.ps1
   -sObjectFile2.ps1

-### once in place you can stand up test envionments quickly and deploy back to prod intelligently

-### scripts run standard sfdx data commands to get and upsert data

-### scripts just make it easly repeatable

-** the dataGetDeploy.ps1 is run usiing the run scrit in vs code.
-The script search its directory for the sObj files witch contain the actual SOQL. generally i copy a project directory into a new directory under the sobjects directory and add or remove objects as needed.
+###

-** the dataGetDeploy.ps1 is run usiing the run scrit in vs code.
-The script search its directory for the sObj files witch contain the actual SOQL. generally i copy a project directory into a new directory under the sobjects directory and add or remove objects as needed.
+** the dataGetDeploy.ps1 is run using the run run script in vs code.
+The script searchs its directory for the sObj files which contain the actual SOQL.
+Generally i copy a project directory into a new directory under the sobjects directory and add or remove objects as needed.
+This way the earlier sprint scripts availabe if needed
-Scripting sync weres by matching on external id fields setup on each SBQQ__xxx object. to start apply the external id manifests to you cpq objects (assuming you have none already), included is a auto number field that can be deployed to you master org to generaterate you ids that can then be used to populate your externalid fields. see attached.

-Once the external id as established in you master, create an sandbox or scratch org in the dataGetDeploy.ps1 set you sfdc alias to the source and target environments
-$sourceOrgAlias = 'master'
-and
-$targetOrgAlias = 'bvbtest26'    // your sandbox.
-then run the script dataGetDeploy.ps1

-more details:
-pssData directory contains the ps1 scripts for data sync

-### pssData

--data

--org

-### project-sprint

--sourceAlias

--sObject1.csv
--sobject2.csv
-...
--targetAlias
--sObject1.csv
--sobject2.csv
-...

-### sObjects

--project-sprint ()
--dataGetDeploy.ps1

--sourceOrgAlias(alias)

--targetOrgAlias(alias)

--sObjectFile1.ps1

--sObjectFile2.ps1

-**so for cpq you may be updating/creating a  price rule or summuray var in the current sprint so are marked as not ignored and can be pushed to prod or stage.

 ## example workflow - new spring project

-1. copy and paste the CPQConfig into a new directory under sObjects
+1. copy and paste the CPQConfig io earlier nto a new directory under sObjects.

+   1. this includes the dataGetDeploy as well as sObjScripts
 2. in the dataGetDeploy you will find the source and target alias that you set to the needed values
 3. the reterive and deploy are as you expect.

-   1. test your reterives as needed then turn on deeploy when ready.
+   test your reterive as needed then turn on deeploy when ready.
+4. note: the same $svar is set mutilple times in the script.  the last one wins
-4. ```
+5. ```
    $sourceOrgAlias = 'dev'
    $sourceOrgAlias = 'sfcpqdev'